openbridge/embedded-api/product_information.md

 > | channel_id | `STRING` | Youtube associated channel ID. |

 ### Youtube Competitor Channels

+Youtube Competitor Channels requires a list of channel ids as a stringified JSON array.
+The Openbridge service API allows you to get youtube channel IDs based on various Youtube URLs.
+You can provide a maximum of 7 IDs per subscription.

 __Product Attributes__
 > | Key | Value |